SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images

 \subsection{Qualitative Results}

 As shown in \Fig{landmark_examples}, SAM is able to accurately detect various landmarks in different body parts with only one template image.
-In (e), it precisely locates the center of the heart in a texture-less non-contrast CT.
-In (f), the detection of the top of the descending aorta is off in the $ z $-axis.
-This is because the appearance difference between the true and predicted points in the $ z $-axis is not discriminative enough, while the image context in the $ x,y $-plane has inter-subject variability for this landmark.
+A failure case is shown in (f), where the detection of the top of the descending aorta is off in the $ z $-axis , which is mainly because the tube-shaped aorta does not have discriminative textures along the $ z $-axis.
 For X-ray images, SAM can locate the landmarks in the presence of body rotation, deformation, and metal prostheses.
-Failure cases occur when there are severe pathological deformations that significantly differ from the template image.
+Failure cases occur when there are severe pathological deformations that significantly differ from the template image (subplots (j) and (n)).

 SAM can match a variety of lesions effectively in follow-up CTs, see \Fig{lesion_match_examples}.
-In (a), it located a tiny lesion despite the image noise in the template.
-In (b), SAM detected the lesion in follow-up 2 although it has a different context than the template (notice the stomach).
-In (c), the algorithm successfully differentiated the true matched lesion from an adjacent one. (d) is an interesting case where the lesion disappeared in follow-up 3 possibly due to surgery.
-SAM can locate the correct position even if the lesion no longer exists, showing that it has learned the body part from the anatomical context.
-Besides, follow-up 1 in (d) is a CT scan with a limited field of view, which SAM handled well.
-Sometimes a lesion in the template scan may not exist in the follow-up scan due to the scanning range differences in $z$-axis, which is the case in follow-up 2 of (e).
+In (a), it locates a tiny kidney lesion despite the different noise levels in two images.
+In (b), SAM detects the lesion in ``follow-up 2'' even though the shape of its surrounding organ has changed.
+In (c), the algorithm successfully differentiates the true matched lesion from an adjacent one in the dashed yellow circle. (d) is an interesting case where the lesion disappeared in ``follow-up 3'', possibly due to surgery.
+SAM can locate the correct position even if the lesion no longer exists, showing that it did not simply match the lesion texture, but has learned the body part from the anatomical context.
+Besides, ``follow-up 1'' in (d) is a CT scan with a limited field of view, which SAM handled well.
+Sometimes a lesion in the template scan may not exist in the follow-up scan due to the scanning range differences in the $z$-axis, which is the case in ``follow-up 2'' of (e).
 SAM detected an unrelated point with a low similarity score, which can be filtered with a score threshold when used in practice.
-More results will be shown in the supplementary material.